-Flock Service Technician Manager
+Flock Service Technician

-Reporting to: Live Operations Manager
+Reporting to: Pullet Production Manager

 Location: Nashville, NC